paweueck/couch-bulk-multiprocess/readme.md

 ## Usage

-Create a new mpcouchPusher object `myCouchPusher = mpcouch.mpcouchPusher( myCouchDbDatabase, 30000 )`.
+Create a new mpcouchPusher object `myCouchPusher = mpcouch.mpcouchPusher( "http://localhost:5984/myDatabase", 30000 )`.

 Use this object every time you have one single document ready to be stored in the database: